-All gas piping must comply with local codes and ordinances or with the National Fuel Gas Code (ANSI Z223.1/ NFPA-54).
-Copper or brass tubing and fittings (except tin lined copper tubing) should not be used.
+All gas piping must comply with local codes and ordinances or with the National Fuel Gas Code (ANSI Z223.1/NFPA-54) or the Natural Gas and Propane Installation Code (CAN/CSA B149.1) whichever applies.
+Copper or brass tubing and fittings (except tin lined copper tubing) shall not be used.